-(iii) Introduce management measures for small-scale fisheries
+10.(iii) Introduce management measures for small-scale fisheries

-- 11. Thirdly, modern fisheries management tools should establish synergy with traditional knowledge systems of fishing communities to develop effective fisheries management regimes to ensure long-term fisheries sustainability, which can contribute to sustainable development of small-scale fishing communities.
+Thirdly, modern fisheries management tools should establish synergy with traditional knowledge systems of fishing communities to develop effective fisheries management regimes to ensure long-term fisheries sustainability, which can contribute to the sustainable development of small-scale fishing communities.
 This also underscores the importance of developing monitoring, control and surveillance (MCS) capacity also to manage small-scale fisheries.
-In this context, rehabilitation measures for tsunami victims from generous contributions from the international community to the United Nations and its agencies should have a strong management and capacity building component, towards introducing effective fisheries management measures in the Indian Ocean countries. - 12.
-One of the important considerations for effective fisheries management is introduction of limited access regimes to create a community of owner-operators in artisanal and small-scale fisheries whereby property rights are collectively held in appropriate composite units and transferable only to the extent it does not lead to concentration of ownership and atomisation of the community of owner-operators.
-Such initiatives could start as co-management regimes where the responsible government agency and fishers' organizations (for example, a cooperative association or a trade union) collaborate to implement stipulated management measures including MCS.
-They could eventually devolve to become community-based arrangements. - 13.
-It should be ensured that plurality is a recognized norm while proposing limited access regimes, co-management and community-based management measures to ensure that management regimes are sensitive to the diversity of fisheries and fishing cultures.
-Further, care should be taken to ensure that management tools such as the individual transferable quota system is not considered in labour-surplus, small-scale fishing, since it can lead to concentration of ownership and new social conflicts in many developing countries that may have an adverse impact on sustainable development of coastal fishing communities.
+In this context, rehabilitation measures for tsunami victims from generous contributions from the international community to the United Nations and its agencies should have a strong management and capacity-building towards component, introducing effective fisheries management measures in the Indian Ocean countries.

+One of the important considerations for effective fisheries management is introduction of limited-access regimes to create a community of owner-operators in artisanal and small-scale fisheries whereby property rights are collectively held in appropriate composite units and transferable only to the extent it does not lead to concentration of ownership and atomisation of the community of owner-operators.
+Such initiatives could start as co-management regimes where the responsible government agency and fishers' organizations (for example, a co-operative association or a trade union) collaborate to implement stipulated management measures, including MCS.
+They could eventually devolve to become community-based arrangements.

+It should be ensured that plurality is a recognized norm while proposing limited-access regimes, co-management and community-based management measures to ensure that management regimes are sensitive to the diversity of fisheries and fishing cultures.
+Further, care should be taken to ensure that management tools such as the individual transferable quota system is not considered in labour-surplus, small-scale fishing, since it can lead to concentration of ownership and new social conflicts in many developing countries that may have an adverse impact on the sustainable development coastal of fishing communities.

-(iv) Eliminate tariff and non-tariff barriers to fish trade
+13.(iv) Eliminate tariff and non-tariff barriers to fish trade barriers, including tariff quotas, tariff peaks and tariff escalation, could have a significant impact on the sustainable development of coastal communities by allowing greater employment, especially of women, in the processing sector.

-14. Fourthly, opening up the frontiers of EEZ to small-scale fisheries and protecting the nearshore waters from pollution and overfishing may not be sufficient to accommodate all those who are seeking employment and livelihood in small-scale fisheries in most labour-surplus economies.
+Fourthly, opening up the frontiers of EEZ to small-scale fisheries and protecting the nearshore waters from pollution and overfishing may not be sufficient to accommodate all those who are seeking employment and livelihood in small-scale fisheries in most labour-surplus economies.
 The importance of value addition is significant in this context.
+Elimination of non-tariff and tariff

+Document

-Elimination of non-tariff and tariff barriers, including tariff quotas, tariff peaks and tariff escalation, could have a significant impact on sustainable development of coastal communities by allowing greater employment, especially of women, in the processing sector.
-Norms for food safety, and protection of animal life for international trade, rather than being absolute, should allow countries to establish equivalent standards within established legal frameworks that they can cost-effectively comply with.
+Norms for food safety, and protection of animal life for international trade, rather than being absolute, should allow establish equivalent countries to standards within established legal frameworks that they can cost-effectively comply with.
 Here again, it should be recognized that there are several means to an end, and that industrialized countries should not impose their standards on developing countries.
 However, efforts should be made to ensure that the ultimate goal of trade in fish and fish products is to contribute to better human development of fishing communities.

-(v) Recognize the role of subsidies in sustainable development
+14.(v) Recognize the role of subsidies in sustainable development

-15. Fifthly, government financial assistance to the fishery sector, for example, to introduce effective management measures, to retrain fishers, to introduce food safety and environmental standards, and to improve safety of fishing operations should be seen as subsidies contributing to sustainable development, and therefore, they should be positively dealt with under the ongoing negotiations on fisheries subsidies at the World Trade Organization.
-Moreover, in the absence of effective fisheries management, trade in fish and fish products could have disastrous consequences for long-term sustainability of fisheries resources even in small-scale fisheries.
+Fifthly, government financial assistance to the fishery sector, for example, to introduce effective management measures, to retrain fishers, to introduce food safety and environmental standards, and to improve safety of fishing operations should be seen as subsidies contributing to sustainable development, and, therefore, they should be positively dealt with under the ongoing negotiations on fisheries subsidies at the World Trade Organization.
+Moreover, in the absence of effective fisheries management, trade in fish and fish products could have disastrous consequences for the long-term sustainability of fisheries resources, even in small-scale fisheries.